-Image shows the cover of Maurice McHenry's John Clarke: A Potato Wizard (2012), courtesy the Alex Blair collection, Ballymoney Museum.
+Image shows the cover of Maurice McHenry's John Clarke: A Potato Wizard (2012), courtesy the Alex Blair collection, foundation of the YFC, G. B. Newe noted that "no movement has contributed more to the dignity, status, education and pleasure of the rural community..."24

 The first Young Farmers' Club (YFC) in Ulster was established in Limavady in January 1930.
-The clubs ran a varied programme of activities including debating, quizzes, excursions, courses, talks and drama.
+The clubs ran a varied programme of activities including debating, guizzes, excursions, courses, talks and drama.
 Some clubs held agricultural shows and by the 1960s the Young Farmers' movement was the largest youth organisation in Ulster.
-Writing for the 50th anniversary of the foundation of the YFC, G. B. Newe noted that "no movement has contributed more to the dignity, status, education and pleasure of the rural community..."24
+Writing for the 50th anniversary of the